andrzejpuzynski/rsschool-cv/cv.md

 ## SUMMARY

-Three years ago I signed up for the Junior Front-End Developer course.
-I was driven by a desire to develop professionally and change the job of a graphic designer for a www programmer.
-I was very curious how I would feel in this area.
+Three years ago I completed my first Junior Front-End Developer course.
+I was very curious how I would feel in this new area.

-A lot of new knowledge acquired during the course worked well for me.
-I decided to continue my change.

-After the course, I improved my English for six months, practiced JavaScript Codewars everyday and practically created websites.
-At the same time, there were a lot of jobs in my current job graphic and earning opportunities, which reduced my involvement in the programming field.

-I welcomed the RS School course with the joy of returning to the change.
-My goal is to get a job as a Front-End Developer and to develop in this field while working.
+For the next year, I was perfecting new technologies learned during the course.
+During this time, I was also improving my English.

+2020 was a time to refresh knowledge and improve skills at RS School.
+At that time, I completed the English version of the course.
+I also decided to take part in the Belarusian version, where I performed a team task.
+It was a very good experience in the field of language communication with the Russian-speaking team and in the area of working on the RS School application.

 ## SKILLS